 Breakfast on board.
 Arrival to Oslo at 09:45.
 We will meet our local guide for a 3-hour city sightseeing tour of the Norwegian capital, beautifully situated by the fjord.
 We will enjoy the view from the Opera house before heading off to Bygdøy Island.
 Here we will visit one of the most popular museums, the Viking Ship Museum (entrance included), with its three Viking vessels.

 The Vigeland Park, one of the major Scandinavian cultural treasures, will welcome us with sculptures by Gustav Vigeland, who dedicated his life to his artistic works.
 We will also pass by the Royal Palace and the main street, Karl Johan Boulevard.
 The tour ends at the hotel, from where you will be free to explore the Viking capital at your own pace.

 Day 5 OSLO - LOFTHUS (B, L, D)

 Breakfast at the hotel.
-Today we drive across Hoenefoss, Nesbyen surrounded by a landscape, which alternates between forests of pines and lakes to arrive in the beautiful Hallingdal Valley.
+Today we drive across Hønefoss, Nesbyen surrounded by a landscape, which alternates between forests of pines and lakes to arrive in the beautiful Hallingdal Valley.
 Just a few kilometers away, we will visit Gol followed by Geilo, a small town surrounded by mountains and famous for its ski resorts.
-In Geilo we will take the time to enjoy a delicious lunch at the beautiful old Dr. Holms Hotel (included).
-Afterwards the tour continues to the impressive Hardanger Fjord, where we arrive at Lofthus, one of Edvard Grieg's favourite haunts, and one of the most beautiful points of the fjord.
+Lunch stop en route (included).
+Afterwards the tour continues to the impressive Hardanger fjord, where we arrive at Lofthus, one of Edvard Grieg's favourite haunts, and one of the most beautiful points of the fjord.
 Dinner at the hotel is included.

 Ullensvang Hotel ****+ Fjord View room